pdbarma/TemporaryDocumentation/GitHub Progress.md

    - [x] Learned about "---" as the three - is enough for making a line partition.

 - 19th November 2021 - Log Update :
-  - [x] Learned how to collapse a paragraph into a single bullet point/key point.
+  - [x] Learned how to collapse a paragraph into a single bullet point/key point or a dropdown menu.

----
+- 22nd February 2022 - Log Update :
+  - [x] Revised the Markdown commands.